devopness/devopness/docs/servers/create-gcp-server.md

 ---
-title: Add a Server
+title: Create a GCP Server
-intro: Devopness allows you to easily create and manage multiple servers.
-Add a server to your environment to make your applications available.
+intro: You can use your Devopness account to provision a server on Google Cloud Platform using Google Compute Engine.
+Creating a server using Devopness, allows you to manage your server through our web application.
 links:
     overview:
     quickstart: